 “We start with a hypothesis of—‘if we put this much money into this mode of marketing, we’re expecting to get a following.’”
-However, Sukh says that rather than focusing on the dollars from a specific experiment, it’s more valuable to focus on the number of leads, or number of people coming into the center.
+However, Sukh says rather than focusing on the dollars from a specific experiment, it’s more valuable to focus on the number of leads or the number of people coming into the center.

 Sukh and his CTO consider hitting even 70 to 80 percent of their expectations a success.

 Since they opened the code center, the number of experiments they do has increased, to about 25 per month.
 However, Sukh explains that an experiment can be as simple as a piece of print marketing such as a local flyer that goes out in the mail.
 He says they’ve found their ROI on manual marketing to be much more effective than spending the same or more money on a Facebook or Adwords.

 Of course, measuring success among their three customers—students, parents, and teachers/schools—always comes back down to the students.

 “If we can make them happy and excited about making something with code, then that’s successful for us,” Sukh says.